stefan-hoeck/idris2-ref1/README.md

 ```

 First, we redefine `inc` with a more general type (function `incAgain`).
-What we see here, is that the function now takes an argument of type
+What we see here is that the function now takes an argument of type
 `Ref t Nat`.
-This our actual type for mutable references, and `t` is
+This is our actual type for mutable references, and `t` is
 a tag than can either be `RPure`, or `RIO`. `Ref1` is then just an alias
 for `Ref RPure`, and `IORef` is an alias for `Ref RIO`.